djmejiaamador/ARM-Emulator/README.md

-# ARM-Emulator
+# Arm-Emulator
-C program that emulates ARM commands by reading in commands and and extracting command information by look its bits.
+C program that emulates ARM commands by reading in commands and extracts command information by look its bits.
+Developed using C and ARM assembly for CS315: Computer Architecture